-The Cheetah C100 red light camera detector is supplied with a windshield bracket whose triple suction cups grip the glass tenaciously.
+The Cheetah C100 detects red light and speed cameras.
+It comes with a windshield bracket whose triple suction cups grip the glass tenaciously.
 The bracket release is located on the bottom of the C100's housing and when I mounted the unit low on the dash, there wasn't room to slide a finger underneath to press it.
+Featherweight construction means it can be easily bent and at speed, it bounces uncontrollably on all but the smoothest roads.

 A better alternative is to dash-mount the unit.
 An anti-slip pad is supplied for this purpose and works surprisingly well.
 Just flop the pad down on a flat surface and place the unit atop it.
 Unless you typically execute each corner in a four-wheel drift, it'll probably still be there at the end of the trip.
 Velcro (not supplied) works equally well.